kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes, with no side effect except of missing the new field in pod status.
-Values written while the feature was enabled will continue to have it and may be wiped on next update request.
+When the feature is disabled, the values of the `AllocatedResourcesStatus` fields will be dropped when serving the API even if they are written to storage.
+This prevents clients from acting on potentially stale data when the feature is off.
+Values written while the feature was enabled may be wiped on next update request.
-They also may be ignored on reads.
 Re-enablement of the feature will not guarantee to keep the values written before the feature was disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?

 The pod status will be updated again.
+When the feature is re-enabled, there may be a brief period where stale values from storage reappear in the API before kubelet and controllers actuate and update the values with current device health information.
+This period should be kept as short as possible through normal kubelet reconciliation.
 Consistency will not be guaranteed for fields written before the last enablement.

 ###### Are there any tests for feature enablement/disablement?